ASKCOS/ASKCOS/README.md

 	-'Popularity': Ranking based on number of references in literature, independent of the product species

-- Precursor prioritization: via '--precusor_prioritization', is used to determine which precursor is the most promising branch to pursue.
+- Precursor prioritization: via '--precursor_prioritization', is used to determine which precursor is the most promising branch to pursue.
 It currently has the following options:

 	-'Heuristic': Simple heuristic, with decreasing score as number of atoms, rings and chiral centers increases